Cobaltians-Plugins/GeolocPicker/README.md

 });
 ```

-Here is what the native side is doing next :
+Here is the detail of data sent by the web :

-- If no location is selected: Maps is displayed on default location, with Instructions label on "How to select a location".
-User can long press on map to add a Marker, Instruction label disappears, and current address and Clear button are displayed.
-- If a location is selected: Maps is displayed centered on location's coordinates with a Marker on it, with Address label and Clear button.
-User can long press on map to change Marker location, address in label is also changed.
-- Clicking on "Clear" button remove Maps Marker, remove address and clear button, and display Instructions label.
+location : (string) The coordinates "latitude, longitude" of current location (it can be null).
+address : (string) The address related to current location (it can be null).

+If `location` is null, maps opens without Marker, on a default location, with instructions on bottom of the screen.
+If `location` has a valid value, maps opens zoomed on Marked location, with related address on bottom of the screen.

+User can long-press the map to select a new location :
+- Marker is displayed on new location
+- Address is displayed on the bottom of the screen.

+Pressing `Clear` button, next to address, unselect the location:
+- Marker is removed
+- Address is removed (displaying default instructions)

-- Clicking on "Save", close `MapActivity` and send callback to web with Marker's `location` and `address` into the `data` object.
+Pressing `Save` button send callback to web with selected location's `location` and `address` into the `data` object.
+If there's no selected location, callback send an empty data object, and location is changed to "Empty".

 ```
 {